-There has been a huge increase in wedding insurance enquires over the past week as a result of the continued spread of coronavirus, COVID-19.
+There has been a huge increase in wedding insurance enquires in recent months as a result of the continued spread of coronavirus, COVID-19.

 Many couples are naturally concerned about the impact of the potential spread of the disease and the effect this may have on their wedding plans.
 Not only is there the emotional investment that has gone in to planning the big day, but there are usually some large deposits at risk too.

-Whilst we’re unable to comment on policy specifics or whether any particular policy or insurer would or wouldn’t cover a particular set of circumstances, we can look at this in general terms.
+Whilst we’re unable to comment on policy specifics or whether any particular policy or insurer would or wouldn’t cover a particular set of circumstances, we can look at the situation in general terms and how wedding insurance might help.

 What if there is an issue with our venue?

-If there’s an issue with the venue, for example they cancel or, if there’s an ‘outbreak of infectious or contagious disease’ there, you may be covered by your wedding insurance for cancellation or rearrangement.
+Generally, if there’s an issue with the venue, for example they cancel or, if there’s a local ‘outbreak of infectious or contagious disease’ there, you may be covered by your wedding insurance for cancellation or rearrangement.

 What if one of our family members is ill?

-If you or a close relative is ill and unable to attend the wedding, you may have cover under a wedding insurance policy.
+Where weddings are able to go ahead, if you or a close relative is ill and unable to attend on the day, you may have cover under your wedding insurance policy.

 What if we choose to not go ahead with the wedding?